SergeantWeb/sveltekit-auth-boilerplate/README.md

 # Data transformation & utils
 This boilerplate includes several utilities :
-- EntityService `/lib/server/services/EntityService.ts` used to do database queries without duplicate the code for each entity.
 - serverUtils `/lib/server/serverUtils.ts` used to format data from database : remove sensitive data & transform `_id` ObjectId to `id` string.
 Also includes a function to retrieve current user from cookies.